 - Monitor potential risk areas in our supply chain.

 7. Our risks and how we manage this

 We have identified our supply chain as an area of risk and we ensure, as far as we can, that we appoint reputable suppliers.

 8. Supplier compliance

-To ensure all those in our supply chain, contractors and professional advisors comply with our policy, we include prohibition clauses in our contracts.
+To ensure all those in our supply chain, contractors and professional advisors comply with our policy, we not only confirm they have a policy but include prohibition clauses in our contracts.

 We are committed as an organisation to tackling modern slavery and human trafficking and want to work with suppliers who share our values.

 9. Our effectiveness in combating slavery and human trafficking